The X Factor (Australian TV series) season 5: Super bootcamp

 The super bootcamp stage of the competition was filmed at The Star casino in Pyrmont, New South Wales.
 Bassingthwaighte did not attend because she was on maternity leave.
-The first day of bootcamp saw the judges split the 150 acts into four categories: Boys, Girls, Over 25s and Groups.
-Each act performed one song in front of their entire category and the judges.
-At the end of the day, the judges sent home 75 acts.
-On the second day, the remaining acts were put into ensembles of 10 and were each given a song which they had to learn and perform for the judges.
+The first day of bootcamp saw the judges split the 150 contestants into four categories: Boys, Girls, Over 25s and Groups.
+Each contestant performed one song in front of their entire category and the judges.
+At the end of the day, the judges sent home 75 contestants.
+On the second day, the remaining contestants were put into ensembles of 10 and were each given a song which they had to learn and perform for the judges.
 Season four winner Samantha Jade helped each ensemble with stage presence and choreography.
-The judges sent home more acts, but called back some rejected soloists from the Boys and Girls categories to form three supergroups – a boy band (consisting of Fabian Andres, Zac Hakos, Jayden Rodrigues and Nick Tabone), girl group (consisting of Jessica Kent, Dina Knoweiss, Rebecca Quinn and Carla Wehbe) and unisex group (consisting of Kelebek, Jacinta Gulisano and Jordan Rodrigues).
-On the third day, the remaining 50 acts each individually performed one song to the judges and a live audience of one thousand.
-After the performances, the judges narrowed down the acts to 24.
-Redfoo suggested that the Over 25s category be changed to Over 24s.
+The judges sent home more contestants, but called back some rejected individual contestants from the Boys and Girls categories to form three supergroups – a boy band (consisting of Fabian Andres, Zachrin "Zac" Hakos, Jayden Rodrigues and Nickolas "Nick" Tabone), girl group (consisting of Jessica Kent, Dina Knoweiss, Rebecca Quinn and Carla Wehbe) and unisex group (consisting of Kelebek, Jacinta Gulisano and Jordan Rodrigues).
+On the third day, the remaining 50 contestants each individually performed one song to the judges and a live audience of one thousand.
+After the performances, the judges narrowed down the contestants to top 24.
+Redfoo suggested that the Over 25s category be changed to Over 24s, as the quality of older contestants was low.
+The Boys and Girls categories then comprised contestants aged 14 to 24, rather than 14 to 23.
 The judges removed Zac Hakos from the boy band because they felt his heart was not in the group.